chadday/nicar_ocr/README.md

 ## Introduction

 This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or worse an image PDF.
-We'll first walk through how extract text from a computer-generated PDF using a command line tool.
+We'll first walk through how to extract text from a computer-generated PDF using command line tools.
 Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

 ## Installation